-Finding things to do in St. John’s is simple, but first head to Signal Hill and survey the adventures that await in the city and harbour below.
+It’s not hard to find things to do in this Atlantic city, but for a lay of the land when your flight to St. John’s lands, head to Signal Hill and survey the adventures that await below.
 The colourful houses of Jellybean Row will definitely catch your eye.

-Get a real taste of St. John with these eateries and watering holes that have been local and tourist hangouts for decades.
+With a flight to St. John’s get a real taste of what this city is all about at the eateries and watering holes that have been local and tourist hangouts for decades.
 Be sure to come to a halt for your very own screech-in, a well known and rowdy pub ceremony welcoming out-of-towners to Newfoundland and Labrador.